 The drainage of the sample may also be implicit in this ordering process.
-Liquid drainage has been previously linked to local rearrangements of bubbles [30, 31].
-In addition, as the shear modulus of a foam is inversely proportional to its liquid fraction, drainage should result in rearrangements becoming more difficult.
-The decrease in liquid fraction of our sample over time would result in a reduction in the crystallisation rate, as we see from the translational order parameter.
+Liquid drainage has been previously linked to local rearrangements of bubbles.
+30,31 In addition, as the shear modulus of a foam is inversely proportional to its liquid fraction, drainage should result in rearrangements becoming more difficult over time, resulting in a reduction in the crystallisation rate, as we see from the translational order parameter.

-6 Conclusions
+5 Conclusions